Bradfield regional assessment and development panel

 Professor Garnaut is currently a Professorial Research Fellow in Economics, Faculty of Business and Economics, The University of Melbourne; Chairman of Sunshot Energy Pty Ltd; and Non-executive Director of ZEN Energy Pty Ltd.

 He has had a wide-ranging career including as Ambassador to China and Chairman of Lihir Gold Ltd when its headquarters were in Brisbane and it had the highest market capitalisation of Queensland-based companies.
 He is well known for his Climate Change Review, commissioned for the Australian, state and territory governments (2007–08).

 As a renowned economist, Professor Garnaut brings economic development and public finance skills to the independent panel.
 These skills are necessary to ensure that any concepts that are assessed have long-term economic benefits to Queensland as a whole and to regional Queensland in particular.

 In addition, Professor Garnaut’s climate change experience will support the independent panel in discussions on renewable energy generation, including hydroelectricity and hydrogen production.

 Dr Georgina Davis

-Dr Davis is currently the Chief Executive Officer for the Queensland Farmers’ Federation; appointed member of the Queensland Great Artesian Basin Advisory Council; and Adjunct within the Australian Rivers Institute at Griffith University.
+Dr Davis is the former Chief Executive Officer for the Queensland Farmers’ Federation; appointed member of the Queensland Great Artesian Basin Advisory Council; and Adjunct within the Australian Rivers Institute at Griffith University.
 She has a profound knowledge of and commitment to sustainable environmental management and development.

 Dr Davis’s skillset strengthens the panel’s engineering and environmental knowledge and stakeholder engagement expertise.